valeoai/ScaLR/README.md

 ### Environment

-Create the following environment and clone this repo:
+The results were obtained with the environment below.
+The code has been tested and the results reproduced succesfully with pytorch>=2.2 (until 2.5 at least).
 ```bash
 conda create -n scalr
 conda activate scalr